Johnson County, Missouri

 In Case of an Emergency Dial 911

-A Johnson County a court order was signed January 19th, 1989 by Presiding Commissioner, Ray Maring, hereby creating within and for the territory of Johnson County Missouri an Emergency Management organization functioning in accordance with RSMo Chapter 44.
+A Johnson County court order was signed January 19th, 1989 by Presiding Commissioner, Ray Maring, hereby creating within and for the territory of Johnson County Missouri an Emergency Management organization functioning in accordance with RSMo Chapter 44.

 Our office is responsible for all unincorporated areas of Johnson County including the city of Leeton, although we work very closely with the cities of Warrensburg, Holden, Centerview, Chilhowee, Kingsville, and Knob Noster as well as Whiteman Air Force Base.